Teardown-Issue-Tracker-Maintainers/Teardown-Issue-Tracker/README.md

 # Teardown Issue Tracker
-A public repo for the community to track issues/bugs/feature requests in Teardown.
+A public repo for the community to track bugs/feature requests/questions for Teardown.

 ## How To Use